Denise Fox: Storylines

-In October 2024, Nish discovers the truth about Keanu's murder and confesses to the crime in order to protect Suki.
-Denise becomes guilty when she discovers Nish's granddaughter Avani Nandra-Hart (Aaliyah James) is being cyberbullied due to Nish's arrest but she is convinced to maintain Nish's story by the six and Stacey.
-During Elaine Peacock (Harriet Thorpe) and George Knight (Colin Salmon)'s wedding day, Denise begins getting closer to Ravi, much to Jack's annoyance.
+Nish discovers the truth about Keanu's murder and confesses to the crime in order to protect Suki.
+Denise feels guilty when she discovers Nish's granddaughter Avani Nandra-Hart (Aaliyah James) is being cyberbullied due to Nish's arrest.
+Denise begins getting closer to Ravi, much to Jack's jealousy.
 When Nish escapes from prison, Denise begins conversing with Ravi regularly to ask about Nish's whereabouts, fearful he will return to exact revenge on her due to her attacking him on Christmas Day.
 Denise suffers a panic attack when she is pranked by Avani's classmates, who are posing as criminals working for Nish; when Ravi finds her, she confesses to attacking Nish.
 Ravi decides to keep her secret, expressing his admiration for her instead.
 The two kiss on Christmas Day 2024, but Denise asks Ravi to give her space as she considers whether to pursue a full relationship.
 On New Year's Day, Denise follows Nugget and discovers Nish is alive, having faked his death.
-She confronts Nish and he hits her over the head with a champagne bottle as revenge.
-Upon arriving at the wedding venue, Nish confesses what he has done to Ravi; Ravi then calls Jack, who finds Denise in a serious condition at the house; she eventually recovers in hospital shortly after Nish is killed by Ravi.

-In the aftermath of Nish's death, Denise is encouraged by Suki to support Ravi, who is guilty over his father's murder.
-Ravi confesses the murder to Denise and encourages her to stay away from him; despite this, Denise continues to support him and the two have sex.
+She confronts Nish and he hits her over the head with a champagne bottle.
+Jack finds Denise in a serious condition at the house and she recovers in hospital shortly after Nish is killed by Ravi.
+Denise is encouraged by Suki to support Ravi, who feels guilty.
+Ravi confesses the murder to Denise and encourages her to stay away from him, but Denise continues to support him and the two have sex.
 They are later caught kissing by Nugget, who they encourage to keep quiet.
-Jack (who is unaware of her and Ravi's affair) arranges for Raymond to change his name in order to woo Denise; the affair is later exposed, causing Chelsea to disown Denise and move in with Jack.
-Denise later ends her relationship with Ravi after he fights with Jack in the Queen Vic, but continues to harbour feelings for both men.
-After an explosion destroys the Queen Vic, Linda and Denise muse over the fragility of life; Linda subsequently informs Denise that she has forgiven herself for Keanu's murder and encourages Denise to move on to; this encourages Denise to profess her love to Jack, with the two resuming their relationship.
+Jack arranges for Raymond to change his name in order to woo Denise; the affair is later exposed, causing Chelsea to disown Denise.
+Denise later ends her relationship with Ravi after he fights with Jack but continues to harbour feelings for both men.
+After an explosion destroys the Queen Vic, Linda and Denise muse over the fragility of life; Linda subsequently informs Denise that she has forgiven herself for Keanu's murder and encourages Denise to move on too; this encourages Denise to profess her love to Jack, with the two resuming their relationship.